Why are contracts important for business?

 Multiparty involvement in contracts:

-You would also need all the collaborators to use the same tool and give valuable insights for executing a contract.
+You would also need all collaborators to use the same tool and provide valuable insights to execute a contract.
 Getting so many parties to work on the same tool for a multiparty contract is, in itself, an arduous task.

 Contracts are hard to understand:

-Along with that, to design a tool or software that successfully executes e-contracts, tremendous amounts of inputs are required from subject matter experts from law and tech.
+Additionally, designing a tool or software that successfully executes e-contracts requires substantial input from subject-matter experts in law and tech.
 This makes the process not only time-consuming but also complex.
-The information from all the experts has to be combined, structured, and designed to build software ultimately.
+The information from all the experts has to be combined, structured, and ultimately used to build software.

 Contracts have staggered timelines: